 The Polaris is run by a sardonic artificially intelligent computer named GAZAK, if HAL is one letter ahead of IBM, then GZK is one ahead of HAL.
 GAZAK and the RatBots are quite capable of taking care of themselves.
 The gutters around the starport occasionally contain the mortal remains of idiot punks who thought RocketCat's empty spacescraft would be an easy burglary job.
 GAZAK also has a hobby of infiltrating the local node of InterPlaNet and hacking into every government, police, megacorporation, and other computer it can access.

 And a word to the wise: when RocketCat is in town, do not torture or kill any domestic cats.
 RocketCat will find out and he takes such things very personally.
-The police will find your mutilated corpse with every wound and injury inflicted on the kittycat painstakingly recreated on what is left of your body.
+The police will find your mutilated corpse with every wound and injury inflicted on the kittycat painstakingly recreated on what is left of your body, pre-mortem.
 A fact the police can readily ascertain due to the convenient presence of a reference hologram depicting the poor kittycat victim.
 Convenient because it is nailed to your skull.
-Underneath the hologram, your final agonized facial expression has been know to give police and forensic experts nightmares.
+Underneath the hologram, your final agonized facial expression has been know to give nightmares to police and forensic experts.